What is illicit trade?

 Itmac Total Market Overview

 Recent regulation passed by the Government saw the introduction of a minimum pack size of RYO tobacco of 30g which will cost an average of €15.
 The illicit trade in counterfeit RYO products is booming and a 50g pouch of illegal RYO tobacco (usually counterfeit) can be purchased for as little as €10.
 Up until recently, consumers were able to purchase genuine packs of 9g RYO for €3.90.
-The number of illicit RYO pouches has jumped from 9% in 2016 to 15% in 2017.
+The number of illicit RYO pouches has jumped dramatically from 9% in 2016 to 21% in 2017.
+The number of NIDP packs also jumped significantly from 3% in 2016 to 7% in 2018, accounting for 28% of the market.

 Brexit is of significant concern as it may open new smuggling avenues for criminals.